Northport High School

-Northport High School is a four-year secondary school in East Northport, New York, that serves as the high school for the Northport-East Northport Union Free School District which is composed of Northport, Eatons Neck, Asharoken and much of East Northport, all located in the Town of Huntington.
-Northport High School is home to over 2,000 students and 270 staff members and offers the International Baccalaureate program, two National Academy programs (Finance & Information Technology), Project Lead the Way, Project P.A.T.C.H. and more than 20 Advanced Placement courses.
+Northport High School is a four-year secondary school in East Northport, New York on Long Island, New York.
+It serves as the high school for the Northport-East Northport Union Free School District, which includes Northport, Eatons Neck, Asharoken and much of East Northport, all located in Huntington.

+Northport High School is home to over 2,000 students and 270 staff members and offers the International Baccalaureate program, two National Academy programs, Finance and Information Technology, Project Lead the Way, Project P.A.T.C.H. and more than 20 Advanced Placement courses.
 The school's athletic teams are known as the Tigers.

 Location

 Northport High School is located on the corner of Elwood and Laurel Hill Roads.
 Although it's called Northport High School, it technically sits on East Northport land.
 To the west is a Wilson Technological Center campus, part of Western Suffolk BOCES.
 The Long Island Rail Road's Port Jefferson Branch bounds the school to the south.